 - a.
-Continue to identify suppliers whose supplies contain 3TG for all new product segments and launches; - Continue to include conflict minerals flow-down clauses in new or renewed supplier contracts; - c.
-Continue to engage with suppliers frequently and direct them to training resources to increase response rate and improve compliance to the Rule; - d.
-Continue to encourage suppliers to move their sourcing of 3TG to smelters on the Conflict Free Smelter List: - e.
-Continue to encourage our direct suppliers to purchase materials from smelters listed in the Conflict Free Smelter List; and - f.
+Continue to identify suppliers whose supplies contain 3TG for all new product segments and launches; - b.
+Continue to include conflict minerals flow-down clauses in new or renewed supplier contracts; - c.
+Continue to engage with suppliers and direct them to resources provided by the Third Party Provider to increase response rate and improve compliance with the Rule; - d.
+Continue to encourage suppliers to review and move their sourcing of 3TG to Conflict Free smelters; - e.
+Continue to encourage our direct suppliers to purchase materials from Conflict Free smelters; and - f.
 After providing the opportunity to change, we will disengage from those of our suppliers found to be persisting in supplying us with 3TG from sources that support conflict in the DRC or any adjoining country, by establishing an alternative source of 3TG.

-We continue to work with OECD, Supply Chain Organizational Requirements ("SCOR"), industry peers and relevant trade associations to define and improve best practices and leverage over the supply chain.
+We continue to work with OECD, Supply Chain Organizational Requirements, industry peers and relevant trade associations to define and improve best practices and leverage over the supply chain.